 The lover desires to be desired.
 The experience of Intimacy, closeness and sensual pleasure are what the lover seeks and will use the means they have to achieve it.
 They are motivated to become more physically and emotionally appealing to increase their capacity to attract others.

 They fear being unnoticed, unloved and unwanted and because their passionate desires cloud their judgement, they can easily be misled.
 Even when Lovers achieve all their desires, they are still fearful of loss.

-The Lover Connection Strategy
+The Lover Branding Strategy

 To appeal to a Lover you need to make them feel attractive or stir their passionate desires for connection and intimacy.
 Because of their attraction to sensory pleasure, communication and messaging should use sensual language and tone.
 Imagery and tone of voice are especially important for The Lover archetype.